vijayvulava/geochem/_sources/41AcidsBases.md

 \end{align*}
 $$

-> First two reactions are examples of an Arrhenius acid, while the third and fourth reactions are examples of an Arrhenius base.
+> The first two reactions are examples of an Arrhenius acid, while the third and fourth reactions are examples of an Arrhenius base.
 ```

 ## Brønsted-Lowry Acids and Bases